hsmazumdar/WSN_Router/README.md

 4. Run WsnRoutPwr.py to popup 'WSN Auto Routing' application of figure-1
 5. Open 'File' menu tab and press 'Draw Nodes (Cnt+d)' tab or press 'Control + d' to populate randomly distributed nodes as shown in figure-1.
 The default number of nodes are 100 and can be changed using ‘Max Nodes’ tab
 6. Select a source and destination node pair from 'File' menu as shown in figure-2 or by simply pressing (Cnt+l)
 7. Select and press 'File->Send Pkt (Cnt+s) from 'File' menu as shown in figure-3 or by simply pressing (Cnt+s).
-This will demonstrate data packet send
+This will demonstrate data packet sending from source node to destination node and returning acknowledge packet back to source node using proposed power saving algorithm
+8. Select and press 'File->Auto Pkt On (Cnt+a) from 'File' menu as shown in figure-4 to continuously send data packets from random source to random destination.
+During this process all transmitting nodes will discharge their batteries and show blue at 40% life.
+Blue nodes will inhibit themselves in relaying packets, however they will send or receive packets for self-use till 10% life.

 <img src="Readme_files/Main.png">